Best daily deals

 What you should know about the best workout earbuds

 Workout earbuds can be intimidating.
 After all, you need them to be durable and comfortable, but it’s hard to know what else matters.
-Well, if you’ve never bought a pair of workout earbuds before, you may want to study our in-ear buying guide.
+Well, if you’ve never bought a pair of earbuds for working out before, you may want to study our in-ear buying guide.
 Those who may not have time to read it can use the table of contents on our site to navigate through the sections below regarding fit, durability, and Bluetooth codecs.

 How do you know if your earbuds fit well?